cube-js/cube/docs/Cube.js-Backend/Query-Format.md

 }
 ```

-Note: You can not put dimensions and measures filters in same logical operator.
+Note: You can not put dimensions and measures filters in the same logical operator.

 ## Time Dimensions Format